DeFiHackLabs-BootCamp/Fall-HW5-Team/README.md

 ## Conquests.sol

 Users can put their Compensation on weeding and battle their Chiikawa.
-A base skill of 50 is applied to all chiikawa in battle, and this is modified by the properties the rapper holds.
+A base skill of 50 is applied to all chiikawa in battle, and this is modified by the properties the chiikawa holds.

 - SmallFeet - False = +5
 - Weapon - False = +5